nipy/nibabel/doc/source/gettingstarted.rst

 Corresponding "setter" methods allow modifying a header, while ensuring its compliance with the file format specifications.

-In some situations we need even more flexibility, and for with great courage, NiBabel also offers access to the raw header information
+In some situations we need even more flexibility and, for those with great courage, NiBabel also offers access to the raw header information

 >>> raw = hdr.structarr
 >>> raw['xyzt_units']